 - The spouse seeking maintenance has been married to the other party for at least 10 years and lacks the ability to earn sufficient income to provide for their minimum reasonable needs; or

 - The spouse seeking maintenance is unable to earn sufficient income to provide for their minimum reasonable needs because of an incapacitating physical or mental disability; or

 - The spouse seeking maintenance is the custodian of a child of the marriage of any age who requires substantial care and personal supervision because of a physical or mental disability that prevents the spouse from earning sufficient income to provide for their minimum reasonable needs.

 Other individual circumstances can impact the decision to order support, include when a spouse suffers from physical or mental disabilities, cares for a disabled child, or if the paying spouse carried out acts of domestic violence within the two years prior to divorce.
 A lawyer could evaluate the specific facts in a divorce case and determine if one spouse may be eligible for spousal support.

 During a divorce, and before the court makes permanent decisions regarding support payments, the judge might enter a temporary support order.
 These payments could help the receiving spouse until the proceedings are complete.

 Additionally, in some instances, a court may permit the paying spouse to cease payments before the period of support ends.
 This situation is possible when the receiving spouse moves in with a new romantic partner.

 If you are divorcing your spouse, you probably have questions about your future and what your life will look like once the process comes to an end.
 Spousal support is often an incredibly important aspect to consider, as it has major financial implications for both parties.

 Finding an experienced attorney who could advocate for your best interests can take some of the stress off your shoulders.
-An Austin spousal support lawyer could discuss your case and options for paying or recovering maintenance.
+A spousal support lawyer could discuss your case and options for paying or recovering maintenance.